 With real estate, you can enjoy your home and make money at the same time.
 And if you've reached the limit for the number of physical properties you want to manage, invest in real estate online.

 Check out Fundrise, my favorite private real estate manager.
 It has multiple funds that predominantly invest in the Sunbelt region, where valuations are lower and rental yields are higher.
 There is a strong demographic shift towards lower-cost areas of the country due to work-from-home and technology.

 Fundrise manages over $3.5 billion and has over 400,000 investors.
 I've personally invested $810,000 in private real estate funds to diversify my expensive coastal real estate holdings.

 Track Your Finances Diligently

 A key part of capital preservation is staying on top of your finances.
 The more you know where your money is going, the better you can optimize your wealth.
 Winging it is not a good personal finance strategy.

-The way I track my finances is with Personal Capital, the web’s best free financial app.
+The way I track my finances is with Empower, the web's best free financial app.
 Not only can you get a great breakdown of your net worth allocation, you can also calculate your expected retirement income and expenses.